hdShang/arxiv-daily/docs/cs-CV/2025-10-13/papers/251011565v1-snap-towards-segmenting-anything-in-any-point-cloud.md

 ---
 layout: default
-title: SNAP: Towards Segmenting Anything in Any Point Cloud
+title: "SNAP: Towards Segmenting Anything in Any Point Cloud"
 ---

 # SNAP: Towards Segmenting Anything in Any Point Cloud